FIT in Florence

 - Application, Instructions and Preparations

-Fashion Design & Fashion Business Management - Approvals on an ongoing basis until 1-Mar* (Year prior to study): Academic Year/Fall only
+Fashion Design - Approvals on an ongoing basis until 1-Feb* (Year prior to study): Academic Year/Fall only

-Fashion Business Management & Liberal Arts - Approvals on an ongoing basis until 30-Apr* (Year prior to study): Spring only
+Fashion Business Management - All application materials must be uploaded and an interview scheduled prior to April 30*.
+Approvals on an ongoing basis (Year prior to study): Spring only

 - Minimum GPA 3.0